Keynote & Expert Presenters

 Lt.
 NYPD Detective Training Bureau (ret.)✕Ralph Cilento

 Lt.
 NYPD Detective Training Bureau (ret.)Ralph Cilento, Lt.
-NYPD Detective Training Bureau (ret.), is a strategic law enforcement leader with a record of accomplishment in transformational change and a proven background developing law enforcement professionals to meet contemporary and emerging law enforcement and security challenges.
+Commander, NYPD Detective Training Bureau (ret.), is a strategic law enforcement leader with a record of accomplishment in transformational change and a proven background developing law enforcement professionals to meet contemporary and emerging law enforcement and security challenges.
 He is mission driven with a valuable blend of leadership, creativity, and tenacity to drive concepts into programs with measurable results.
 Ralph Cilento is a skilled communicator with extensive experience delivering training programs and speaking in domestic and international forums on a wide range of law enforcement topics.

 Gene Deisinger